 Foreign Direct Investment

-Belgium's investment attractiveness can be attributed to its strategic geographic position at the crossroads of the main European markets, its quality of transport, logistics and telecommunications infrastructure, its trade specialised in semi-processed and semi-finished goods, a multilingual and qualified labour force and high levels of purchasing power.
-The stability of the society, the quality of the labour and the infrastructures have been attracting projects.
-In the latest Doing Business ranking published by the World Bank, Belgium is ranked 46th out of 190 countries, moving down one spot compared to the previous edition.
+Belgium's investment attractiveness can be attributed to its strategic geographic position at the crossroads of the main European markets, the quality of transport, logistics and telecommunications infrastructure, its trade specialised in semi-processed and semi-finished goods, a multilingual and qualified labour force and high levels of purchasing power.
+The stability of society, the quality of the labour and the infrastructures have been attracting projects.
 There are currently no limits on foreign ownership or control in Belgium and there are no distinctions between Belgian and foreign companies.
-However, a proposal for a federal screening mechanism is pending before the Belgian Chamber of Representatives: such proposed law would introduce an ex ante screening mechanism for non-EU investors intending to invest in a number of strategic sectors (including health, energy, transport, artificial intelligence, and the aerospace industry, media, etc.).
+However, in June 2022 the government agreed on the text of a cooperation agreement implementing a single, uniform screening mechanism to be applied to foreign direct investments into Belgium (in line with EU Regulation 2019/452).
+The law would introduce an ex ante screening mechanism for non-EU investors intending to invest in a number of strategic sectors (including health, energy, transport, artificial intelligence, and the aerospace industry, media, etc.).
+Finally, Belgium ranked 18th out of 82 countries in terms of business environment in the latest Economist Business Environment ranking; recording the same position in the Corruption Perception Index.

 Foreign Direct Investment | 2019 | 2020 | 2021 |